 Thomas Alleyne's are committed to high quality teaching for all.
 Teaching staff will support individuals at a level appropriate to their needs through effective differentiation and resource adaptation in the classroom.
-We are a Dyslexia Friendly School and all lessons and resources will be presented in dyslexia friendly formats.
-Teaching staff are expected to take full responsibility for the progress and achievement of all learners in their classroom including those with SEN-this includes making "reasonable adjustments" in order to increase their access to the taught curriculum.
+Teaching staff are expected to take full responsibility for the progress and achievement of all learners in their classroom including those with SEN - this includes making "reasonable adjustments" in order to increase their access to the taught curriculum.